Invest $550 billion in infrastructure and create an infrastructure fund

 But that deal fell apart in May 2019 amid Trump's clashes with Democratic leaders over what he called their "phony investigations" of him.

-Asked about the $550 billion promise, a Trump campaign spokesman pointed us to an order Trump issued in 2017 that produced proposed rule changes in January 2020.
+Asked about the $550 billion promise, a Trump campaign spokesman in January pointed us to an order Trump issued in 2017 that produced proposed rule changes in January 2020.
 The administration says the changes will reduce the time needed to obtain permits for infrastructure projects.

 But those steps don't address the $550 billion pledge.